What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 Additionally, if mailing is difficult, you can also create your own Help Mark.

-The method for creating your own is detailed in the "Help Mark Creation and Utilization Guidelines" on the Tokyo Metropolitan Government Bureau of Social Welfare and Public Health website, so be sure to check it out.
+The method for creating your own is detailed in the "Help Mark Creation and Utilization Guidelines" on the Tokyo Metropolitan Government's Bureau of Social Welfare and Public Health website, so be sure to check it out.

 Reference: Help Mark Creation and Utilization Guidelines|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health Disability Policy Promotion Division